amarinediary/Puppeteer-AWS-Elastic-Beanstalk-Deployment-Hotfix/README.md

 |Platform branch|`Node.js 14 running on 64bit Amazon Linux 2`|
 |Tested up to platform version|`5.4.4 (Recommended)`|

-## Back compatibility
+## Backward compatibility
-Marionette has been successfully tested with AWS Elastic Beanstalk on a `Node.js 12 running on 64bit Amazon Linux 2` environement.
+The Marionette Puppeteer deployment folder has been successfully tested with AWS Elastic Beanstalk on a `Node.js 12 running on 64bit Amazon Linux 2` environement.

 ## Quick start
 Clone this repository, and use it as your deployement folder: